farhan-alam2000/Movie-recommendation-system/README.md

 # Movie-recommendation-system

+#setup
+1. create a new db in mongo and copy the uri of of a cluster in app.py
+2. create a app secret key using random_1.py
-Create a .env and add mongoDB password and Flask app secret key (can be generated using random_1.py)
+3. store mongodb password and app secret key in .env file